LPontes/Portfolio/README.md

 My credentials include a Master's in Water Resources In Agriculture and a PhD in Soil Science from University of Lavras (UFLA), an institution of higher education and advanced research rated as one of the top and most prestigious agriculture schools in Brazil.

-**Background in:** Python, Machine Learning, Space Operations and Mathematical Optimisation.
+**Background in:** Python, Machine Learning, Agriculture and Education.

 **Links:**
 * [LinkedIn](https://www.linkedin.com/in/lucasmpontes)